Third Mithridatic War: Mithridates's defeat in western Asia, 73–72 BC

 Having made his way to Nicomedia, Cotta watched in frustration as Mithridates marched on taking Nicaea, Lampsacus, Nicomedia and Apameia, all major cities in the region.
 Only nearby Cyzicus held to the Roman cause, probably because many of its citizens (serving in Cotta's army as auxiliaries) had died fighting against Mithridates at Chalcedon.
 The Pontic army marched on Cyzicus and began a siege.

 Lucullus was camped somewhere along the Sangarius river in Bithynia when he received news of Cotta's defeat.
 His soldiers urged him to leave Cotta to his own folly and march on undefended Pontus with its rich potential for loot.
 Lucullus ignored them and headed toward Chalcedon.
 Marcus Marius, a Roman rebel cooperating with Mithridates, blocked and confronted him.
 They faced off at Otroea near Nicaea (present-day Iznik).
-Although Lucullus commanded 30,000 infantry and 2,500 horse, he was daunted by the size of the opposing army and reluctant to engage.
+Although Lucullus commanded 30,000 infantry and 2,500 cavalry, he was daunted by the size of the opposing army and reluctant to engage.
 The arrival of an omen, as reported by Plutarch, was thus fortuitous:

 No battle occurred.
 For Marius, delay posed a logistical problem.
 He had only a few days of supplies for his troops.
 Lucullus learned of the shortage through prisoner interrogations and decided to wait him out.
 Marius was forced to move on without the fight he had sought.

-The Siege of Cyzicus
+Siege of Cyzicus

 While Mithridates was besieging Cyzicus, Lucullus and his army arrived; the Romans, with the help of some turncoats, were able to establish a counter-siege, trapping Mithridates' army on the Cyzicus peninsula.
 During the siege Mithridates sent his cavalry away, with the sick and the wounded, but they were ambushed and slaughtered at the river Rhyndacus.
 In the middle of a snowstorm, Lucullus met these forces with ten cohorts and attacked them in mid-crossing on both sides of the river.
 Plutarch and Appian record 15,000 men and 6,000 horses as being captured during the battle.
 The disaster at the Rhyndacus combined with the famine and a plague which had struck his main army forced Mithridates to completely abandon his position, sailing north while his army marched overland.
 Lucullus pursued the army and defeated them at the confluence of the Aesepus and Granicus Rivers, slaughtering many (20,000 were killed while crossing the river Granicus).
 Eventually, of the 300,000 who had set out for Bithynia, only 20,000 effective troops remained.
 The siege of Cyzicus and the subsequent retreat could be considered an unmitigated disaster.